Top 10 Things To Consider In Underwater Photography

 Whether it’s your own creative motivation, a specific shot you’re painting with your camera, or the client’s articulation of the results, having a vision for the work will help you get there, as well as the timing and budget.

 If you’re capturing native species or natural environments, your concern will revolve around getting them to “behave” in ways that suit your vision, or to show up at all.
 So again, preparation and understanding of the environmental conditions are key.
-You can’t direct marine life or script a set of circumstances to suit your requirements.
+You can not direct marine life or script a set of circumstances to suit your requirements.
 But you can be in the right place at the right time to capture that special moment.

 Conversely, if you’re hiring a model, keep in mind that dry land skills are completely different from those required underwater.
 Things to consider: